-Mr. Kelly’s business consulting experience is broad.
-In addition to taking an extensive role in health care, health insurance, and insurance industry assignments, he has had far-reaching and practical involvement in general business operations, underwriting, and financial structures.
-Dennis has regularly assumed roles as an interim C-suite executive for the purpose of moving or executing on various business and shareholder objectives; many of these can be surveyed on his LinkedIn account.
+In addition to taking an extensive role in health care, health insurance, and insurance industry assignments, he has had far-reaching and practical involvement in general business operations, underwriting, insurance and financial structures.
+Dennis has regularly assumed roles as an interim C-suite executive for the purpose of advancing or executing various business and shareholder objectives.
+(Some these can be surveyed on his LinkedIn account.)

-Dennis is the founder and Chief of Technology for Incenta, LLC.
+Dennis is a founder and Chief of Technology for Incenta, LLC. and True Choice Associates, LLC.
 Incenta consults with medium to large employers seeking to reduce the cost of benefit plans while obtaining higher quality healthcare for their employees.
 Incenta does so by leveraging innovative underwriting principles, proprietary software, and extensive insurance industry actuarial data to map the path for reduced costs and increased benefits.

-I’ve enjoyed serving on the Board of Directors of United Charitable, worked with Prison Fellowship Ministries for nearly a decade, and have fulfilled roles in other nonprofit organizations.
+I’ve enjoyed serving on the Board of Directors of United Charitable, ICCC USA, Colson Center and many other non-profit organizations for several decades, and have fulfilled roles in other for profit organizations.

 After being awarded a bachelor’s degree in mechanical engineering from Worcester Polytechnic Institute, I began my career as a nuclear mechanical engineer.
 When my son was born deaf, I determined to spend more time with my wife and son, so my career shifted to financial services.

 My wife Caroline and I currently reside in Rockville, MD.
-We have two grown children, Erin and Sean.
+We have two grown children, Erin and Sean and seven grandchildren.